hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_job.html.markdown

 * `output_error_policy` - (Optional) Specifies the policy which should be applied to events which arrive at the output and cannot be written to the external storage due to being malformed (such as missing column values, column values of wrong type or size).
 Possible values are `Drop` and `Stop`.
 Default is `Drop`.

-* `streaming_units` - (Required when type is set to its default of `Cloud` but otherwise optional) Specifies the number of streaming units that the streaming job uses.
+* `streaming_units` - (Optional) Specifies the number of streaming units that the streaming job uses.
 Supported values are `1`, `3`, `6` and multiples of `6` up to `120`.
-For a conversion table what the value would be for V2 units, please see docs here: https://learn.microsoft.com/azure/stream-analytics/stream-analytics-streaming-unit-consumption#understand-streaming-unit-conversions-and-where-they-apply
+A conversion table for V2 streaming units can be found [here](https://learn.microsoft.com/azure/stream-analytics/stream-analytics-streaming-unit-consumption#understand-streaming-unit-conversions-and-where-they-apply)

 -> **NOTE:** `streaming_units` must be set when `type` is `Cloud`.